MorphoCH22/Vivado-Projects/Personal/ARITHMETIC_LOGIC_UNIT_PROJECT/README.txt

 In this project, I create a SystemVerilog program that implements an 8-bit Arithmetic Logic Unit with 16 built-in instructions on one or two 8-bit inputs depending on the OpCode.

+NOTE: Project was originally located in the RealDigital folder, however, since I added a lot more opcodes, it seemed more fitting to put it as a personal project.

 The OpCodes are as follows
 _________________________________________________________________
 0000: NO OP		- Only outputs what is stored in A